 What is Mumps?

-The mumps virus is spread by coughing or sneezing and through saliva.
-Symptoms are generally mild and can include feeling tired, fever, headache and the classic symptom of swollen salivary glands.
-Rare complications of infection may occur.
+The mumps virus is spread by coughing or sneezing, and through saliva.
+Symptoms can include feeling tired, fever, headache and the classic symptom of swollen salivary glands.
+Rarely, complications of infection may occur.

 Mumps was traditionally a common childhood infection.
 In Australia, the disease is uncommon in children due to routine vaccination.
 Cases are still reported worldwide, with recent outbreaks in Australia.
-High rates now occur in adolescents and adults.
+Most cases of mumps reported in Australia now occur in adolescents and adults.

-Like measles, there is no specific treatment for mumps, but bed rest, fluids, and paracetamol may help; and infected persons should remain isolated to decrease the risk of spreading the virus.
+Like measles, there is no specific treatment for mumps, but bed rest, fluids, and paracetamol may help.
+Infected persons should remain isolated to decrease the risk of spreading the virus.

 Sources & Citations

 2. NSW Government.
 Mumps Fact Sheet.
 Available at: https://www.health.nsw.gov.au/Infectious/factsheets/Factsheets/mumps.pdf (accessed 13 March 2020).